DHP-stottepakke/pages/pages/dmp_knowledge_base/4_legal_ethics.md

 > 4c.1\
 > Consider whether ethical issues can affect how data are stored and transferred, who can see or use them, and how long they are kept.

-Make sure this is appropriately addressed under [3. storage and backup 3b.3](3_storage_backup)
+Make sure this is appropriately addressed under [3b - How will data security and protection of sensitive data be taken care of during the research?](3_storage_backup).

 > 4c.2\
 > Demonstrate awareness of these aspects and respective planning.
 Follow the national and international codes of conducts and institutional ethical guidelines, and check if ethical review (for example by an ethics committee) is required for data collection in the research project.

-[Ministry of Education and Research - Research Ethics "2024-03-01"](https://www.regjeringen.no/en/topics/research/innsiktsartikler/research-ethics/id2000710/) provides and overview on relevant comittees and commissions.
+[Ministry of Education and Research - Research Ethics](https://www.regjeringen.no/en/topics/research/innsiktsartikler/research-ethics/id2000710/ "2024-03-01") provides and overview on relevant comittees and commissions.

 The National Research Ethics Committees ([De nasjonale forskningsetiske komiteene, FEK](https://www.forskningsetikk.no/)) are the most important professional bodies for research ethics in Norway.
 They are adapted to the different areas of research and academically independent:
 - [National Committee for Medical and Health Research Ethics, NEM.] (https://www.forskningsetikk.no/en/about-us/our-committees-and-commission/nem/)